jobannon/deployadactyl/README.md

 Deployadactyl needs a configuration `yaml` file and a logging level in order to run.
 The logging level needs to be of type `logging.LogLevel`.
 These values should be passed into the Creator.

 After creating the Creator, you *can* create a default logger off of it that will format your log messages to match Deployadactyl's log format.
-An example has been provided below.
+An example has been provided below:

 ### Simple example usage